codeaddslife/demo-loopback/README.md

 };
 ```

-You can also add your custom validation.
+You can also add custom validation.
 For a reservation, the endDate should be after the startDate:

 ```
 'use strict';